 - placed in schools for up to 12 months

-The language assistants program places native speakers of French, German, Indonesian, and Spanish in Victorian government schools for a full school year.
+The funded language assistants program (FLAP) places 24 native speakers of French, German, Indonesian, and Spanish in Victorian government schools for a full school year.

 Tertiary student assistants